Spring is a Time for Renewal

-Making a life change would have been very challenging if it wasn’t for the support of my husband, Bob, who has been my rock for the last 40 years.
+Making a life change would have been very challenging if it wasn’t for the support of my husband, Bob, who has been my rock for the last 40+ years.
 Bob, together with friends and family, supported me and Moonflower Yoga, and I am very grateful for their love and support.
-And Bob’s delicious, homemade desserts at our workshops, events, and Moonflower Yoga Book Club meetings bring a smile to everyone’s face.
+And Bob’s delicious, homemade desserts at our workshops, events, and Moonflower Yoga Book Club & Moonflower Yoga Needle Arts meetings bring a smile to everyone’s face.
 And now Bob is offering his own vegan and gluten-free cooking workshops at Moonflower Yoga.

 Moonflower Yoga has great yoga teachers who work alongside of me each week and bring their love of teaching and helping people to Moonflower Yoga each week.
 I could not run the studio without them.
 And there have been wonderful workshop presenters as well, who have taught us some very interesting things that we didn’t know before and helped us learn something new.
 We now have Reiki training at Moonflower Yoga taught by Connie helping to bring healing to people, as well as IET/Angel healing training taught by Chris.
 I am grateful to all of the great instructors and workshop presenters for making Moonflower Yoga a special place.

 I am grateful to my hometown of Bellmore, Long Island, in New York’s Nassau County.
-I have been welcomed in the town as a new business, and it has been awesome to establish my business roots here as well as my home roots.
-I always learn something new at the Bellmore Chamber of Commerce meetings.
+I have been welcomed in the town, and it has been awesome to establish my business roots here as well as my home roots.

 I am grateful to my yoga teachers who helped me discover the wonders of yoga many years ago.
 Yoga has been my rock when things were stressful, and now it has become my life.
 It all started with attending my first yoga class, and it grew from there.
 Yoga can help you too!